Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Background

 \subsubsection{Google Titan M}

-In 2017, Google announced the Titan M hardware security module for the Pixel 2 smartphone, which executes independently from the device's primary SoC~\cite{google:titan}.
-The Titan module contains flash memory, CPU, RAM and a true random number generator (TRNG) in a single package, which is designed to resist physical side-channel attacks including power and electromagnetic analysis.
-It is also resilient against FIAs, such as voltage, clock and temperature faults.
-The Titan M supports general key and credential management for the OS and applications, and stores the last known safe Android version to prevent rollback attacks.
+In 2017, Google announced the Titan M for the Pixel 2 smartphone, a mobile hardware security module that executes independently of the application SoC~\cite{google:titan}.
+Similar to the Apple Secure Enclave, it is also largely undocumented.
+From what is known, the Titan contains flash memory, CPU, RAM and a TRNG in a single package designed to resist physical side-channel analysis, including power and electromagnetic analysis, and voltage-, clock- and temperature-based fault attacks.
+The Titan M supports general key management and cryptographic operations using the StrongBox KeyStore APIs (\S\ref{sec:gm_ta}) and is used for flash memory encryption/decryption.
+In addition, the Titan stores the last known safe Android version during legitimate device updates.
+This is referenced by the Pixel's secure boot process for preventing rollback attacks to vulnerable OS versions.